 Specifies when the backlight turns off if user input or a controller screen change is not received.
 The timeout settings are 5, 10, 20, 25, or 30 minutes.
 The Backlight Timeout value is used when the Backlight parameter is set to Timed.
+Backlight timeout is not available on PanelView 300 terminals.

 Resets the display to normal (default settings).
 The [F9] key is also active on the Configuration Mode menu.
-If the screen is set to a non-viewable setting, press the Left $\triangleleft$ and Right $\succ$ arrow keys simultaneously.
+If the screen is set to a non-viewable setting, press the Left ◀ and Right ▶ arrow keys simultaneously.
 Then press [F9] to reset the screen.